-10.6 Powers of the Appellate Court after an Appeal Hearing
+10.6 Powers of the Appellate Court After an Appeal Hearing

-The appeal court has power to order a rehearing, a new trial, or the setting aside of the judgment.
+The Court of Appeal has power to order a rehearing, a new trial, or the setting aside of the judgment.

-It will invariably also make an order for costs of the appeal, and in appeals from the Magistrate's Court it will also make an order on costs of the proceedings at first instance, at its discretion.
+It will invariably also make an order for costs of the appeal, and in appeals from the Magistrate's

+Court it will also make an order on costs of the proceedings at first instance, at its discretion.

-11. COSTS
+11. Costs